 Electric Relaxation – A Tribe Called Quest

 I strive to stay calm and keep my head on straight at all times.
 This classic Tribe record is the perfect representation of my overall personality, mood, and style.
-From the hypnotic beat to the smooth lyrics, I feel like this could be my theme music as I’m going about my daily life.
+From the hypnotic beat to the smooth lyrics, I feel like this should be my theme music as I’m going about my daily life.
 Anyone who gets to know me and subsequently hears this track tells me that it sounds like my style.

 When I’m Done with People for the Day

-Get Back – Ludacris
+Move Bitch – Ludacris

 One of the downsides of my personality is that my social battery drains quickly, so I readily admit that I can be a bit on the moody side.
 I love being around people, but once that battery nears zero, I need to get away for some alone time.
 It comes on without warning, so people who don’t know me tend to get caught off-guard.
 That’s why this is my introvert anthem.